DylanFernandes98/budget-tracker/README.md

 - Designed a user-friendly interface with real-time updates and interactive charts
 - Packaged the app as a Python module with a clean `budget/` and `tests/` structure
 - Created and managed a virtual environment with separate dependencies
-- Applied unit testing with Pytest, added coverage reporting, and integrated CI with GitHub Actions
+- Added unit testing with Pytest, coverage reporting, static type checking with Mypy, and automated testing with GitHub Actions CI

+## 🏗️ Project Architecture

+- `budget/db.py` - Database logic (SQLite interactions)
+- `budget/ui.py` - Tkinter GUI and charts
+- `budget/main.py` - Application entrypoint
+- `tests/` - Unit tests

 ## 🚀 How to Run